 When your baby grows, starts to move around and explore world, it is very nice to have a possibility for him/her to watch the world while strolling.
 Therefore when your baby can sit up you should consider buying a lightweight stroller.
 This is a light and compact pushchair, that weighs from 8 to 17 lbs.

-This type of stroller is easy to navigate, even in narrow and crowded space.
+This type of stroller is easy to navigate, even in narrow and crowded places.
 It’s perfect solution for parents who travel a lot and often use public transportation.
 It also great option for a toddler who can walk but sometimes likes to ride in a stroller.

 Lightweight strollers are only for kids older than 6 months (when they are able to sit up), because of limited features: lack of travel system, pretty small wheels not good for rough terrain, less maneuverability, quite difficult pushing on tough surfaces, small canopy, seat that doesn’t fully recline (or even doesn’t recline at all).
-If you are looking for a lightweight stroller look for a one with comfortable and fully reclined seat.

 |Price range: from $50 to $500 (depending on the number of functions and features)|

-|ZOE XL1 Deluxe||Maclaren Mark II||
+|ZOE XL1 Deluxe||Maclaren Mark II|

 Delta Children LX Side by Side Stroller